wilfredinni/javascript-cheatsheet/docs/cheatsheet/control-flow.md

 If the `condition` is `true`, the operator returns the value of `expressionIfTrue`; if the `condition` is `false`, it returns the value of `expressionIfFalse`.

-Here's an example:

 ```javascript
 let a = 10;
 let result = a > 5 ? 'a is greater than 5' : 'a is not greater than 5';
 console.log(result); // prints "a is greater than 5"
 ```

-In this example, because `a` is indeed greater than 5, the variable `result` is set to the string 'a is greater than 5', and that's what gets printed to the console.
+ `a` is indeed greater than 5, the variable `result` is set to the string 'a is greater than 5', and that's what gets printed to the console.

 The ternary operator can be very useful for short, simple conditions, but for more complex conditions, using `if`, `else if`, and `else` can be more readable.

 ## Switch Statement

 The `switch` statement in JavaScript is used to perform different actions based on different conditions.
 It's a good alternative to a series of `if`...`else if` statements when you have a single condition that can lead to several possible outcomes.

-Here's the syntax:

 ```javascript
 switch(expression) {